Mantou1233/zolloware/README.md

 # zolloware

-fork of hizollo, mainly focused on turning it to a mature decorator based (or OOP) framework.
+fork of hizollo, mainly focused on turning it to a framwork